MarcusAichmayr/MarcusAichmayr/README.md

-- I'm working on SageMath packages related to _oriented matroids_ and _reaction networks_.
+- I'm working on SageMath packages related to _oriented matroids_, _linear inequality systems_ and _reaction networks_.
 - I'm very interested in _board game_ design.
 For my prototypes, I use LaTeX and TikZ. 🌱
 - Sometimes, I work on computer games and make use of the Godot engine.